fraterrisus/walkthroughs/dragon-wars/index.md

 ## Appendices

 Now that you've beaten Namtar – actually, you can do this any time you want – you can start over by reloading the game and indicating at the prompt that you want to `(B)egin` a new game instead of `(C)ontinuing` your old one.
-You keep your party as-is, including stats, spells, and any NPCs you've picked up, but (as happens when you get dumped into Purgatory) not including any of your equipment.
+You keep your party as-is, including character levels, attributes, spells, and any NPCs you've picked up, but (as happens when you get dumped into Purgatory) not including any of your equipment.

 The reason I didn't mention this until all the way down here in the Appendix is that you can pretty easily cheat by recycling the +5 CP [Irkalla](walkthrough.md#magan-underworld-highlights) bonus as many times as you like.
 All you have to do is start a new game, work your way over to the Apsu Waters, visit Irkalla's Realm, and step over the rail.
 It's a good way to get magic skills for your front line fighters; one trip gets a skill point in Low Magic, two more trips equals your first skill point in Sun Magic, and seven high-point *S:Infernos* will go a long way.
 You can build up extremely strong "level 1" characters from nothing this way and just breeze through the first half of the game.